Steps to Enrollment

 Not sure what kind of student you are?
 Let us help you figure it out before you get started.

-You will receive an acknowledgement email within 3-5 business days with your student identification number and confirmation that your application has been received.
-This email will also link you to a personalized VIP page.
-The VIP page provides information regarding your specific areas of interest and will make enrolling easier by highlighting your next steps in the application process.
+After you submit the application, you will receive an acknowledgement email within 3-5 business days with your student identification number and confirmation that your application has been received.
+This email will link you to a personalized VIP page.
+The VIP page provides information on your specific areas of interest and will highlight your next steps in the application process.

-Your MyCCP account contains critical information, including your financial aid status, registration information and your College-assigned email.
-If this is your first time logging into MyCCP, click on 'How do I get MY user name and password?'
-You will need your student ID number and social security number or portal access number to access your College-assigned login information.
+If this is your first time logging into MyCCP, start here.
+You will use your student ID number (include the “J”) and Social Security number or portal access number to access your College-assigned login information.
 You must check your MyCCP account on a regular basis to make sure you don't miss important messages from the College.

 Your placement levels—in writing, reading and math—are used to determine if you will be placed into college-level courses or if you first need to enroll in developmental classes or pre-college workshops.